Gourmet Hawaiian Kona Coffee Bean Care

-Preparing Gourmet Beans for Roasting
+Preparing Gourmet Coffee Beans for Roasting

-In our wet method, pulp is removed from the coffee belt cherry after harvesting and the bean is dried with only the parchment skin left on.
+In our wet method, pulp is removed from the Hawaiian Kona coffee cherry after harvesting and the bean is dried with only the parchment skin left on.
 The pulp is washed away with Hawaiian water, usually to be dried and used as mulch.
-The beans are separated by weight as they are conveyed through water channels, the lighter beans floating to the top, while the heavier, ripe Hawaiian beans sink to the bottom.
+The beans are separated by weight as they are conveyed through water channels, the lighter beans floating to the top, while the heavier, ripe Hawaiian Kona Coffee beans sink to the bottom.
 Their are several actual steps involved.
 They are then ready for Hawaiian sun drying.

-Gourmet Hawaiian Beans in the Sun
+Gourmet Hawaiian Kona Beans in the Sun

 The beans must now be dried to approximately 12 percent moisture to assure premium Hawaiian flavor.
 Our beans, still encased inside the parchment envelope (the endocarp), are sun dried by spreading them on drying tables inside under 20% sunshade.
 Gently turned to maintain even temperature.
-We take a little more time and add a little more Hawaiian Aloha to create the world finest Hawaiian coffee.
+We take a little more time and add a little more Hawaiian Aloha to create the world finest Hawaiian Kona Coffee.

-Polishing Gourmet Hawaiian Beans
+Polishing Gourmet Hawaiian Kona Beans

-Hawaiian Grading and Gourmet Beans
+Hawaiian Grading and Gourmet Kona Beans

-Tasting Gourmet Hawaiian Coffee
+Tasting Gourmet Hawaiian Kona Coffee

-Gourmet Hawaiian Coffee Industry Standard
+Gourmet Hawaiian Kona Coffee Industry Standard

-While we would like to say this fantastic Hawaiian way of preparing our coffee belongs to us alone; we cannot make that claim as it is the Hawaiian industry standard.
+While we would like to say this fantastic Hawaiian way of preparing our coffee belongs to us alone; we cannot make that claim as it is the Hawaiian and Kona industry standard.
 We take great care to assure delivery of the freshest Hawaiian Coffee for each cherished Ohana.